 As you reach the third trimester of your pregnancy, it’s time to start thinking about your baby’s birth.
 Some things to consider include:

 Whether this is your first or fifth baby, we encourage you to take birth classes early in your third trimester.
-Due to the COVID-19 pandemic, rather than the typical group class, we are offering online birthing classes through North Star Doula.
-They are free to women who plan to deliver their baby at the CMH Family Birthing Center.
-Sign up for an online birth class.
+These classes are free to women who plan to deliver their baby at the CMH Family Birthing Center and $75 if planning to deliver elsewhere.
+Sign up for a childbirth education class.

 Birth classes are a great way to get to know other expectant parents, to discuss your expectations and hopes with your partner, and to prepare for your baby’s birth.
 Classes cover topics like labor and pain management, nutrition, infant care, and self-care after baby is born.

 We welcome you to tour the CMH Family Birthing Center before your baby is born.
-Tours are offered every Wednesday at 2 p.m. and by appointment.
-Please call the CMH Family Birthing Center at 503-338-7581 to schedule your tour.
+Tours are not currently offered in person due to COVID-19 risks.